National Covenant: Content

 The National Covenant starts by repeating the Negative or King's Confession, signed in 1581 as an anti-Catholic statement by James VI.
 This is followed by a list of parliamentary statutes defining the polity and liturgy of the church in Scotland.
 The Covenant concludes with a bond committing the signatories to stand together to maintain the nation's religion and oppose any changes to it.
 Signatories were also committed to upholding the king's authority, although it was understood this did not include obedience to an ill-advised king.

 The Covenant had the appearance of working within constitutional precedent, contributing to its success in appealing to all areas of Scottish society by drawing on a sense of patriotic outrage at the rule and policies of Charles as an absentee monarch, as well as the provincialization of Scotland within a system dominated by England.
 The Covenant was also vague enough to avoid putting people off, for example by implicitly supporting Presbyterianism, without explicitly condemning episcopacy.
 The precise details were less important than the sense that political and religious authority started with the community, rather than with the king.

 Adoption

 The National Covenant was first signed on 28 February 1638 at a meeting at Greyfriars Kirk in Edinburgh, and copies were then distributed across Scotland.
-Many of those who were reluctant to sign were intimidated into doing so, with clergymen who opposed it being deposed.
 By the end of May the western highlands, Aberdeenshire and Banff were the only places the Covenant had not been widely accepted, with resistance in these areas being led by George Gordon, the Marquess of Huntly.

 In November 1638 the General Assembly of the Church of Scotland met in Glasgow, where it approved the Covenant and passed resolutions abolishing bishops and the use of the new Prayer Book.
 In August 1638 the privy council agreed that all the king's subjects should subscribe to it, although in November the act was removed from the council's register.
 In 1640 the Covenant was sanctioned by the Scottish Parliament, and this act would be published under the king's name in 1641.